-Geri Wright joined ATC in January 2020 and was Managing Director of the company through its most challenging time ever.
+Geri Wright joined ATC in January 2020 and has been Executive Director of the company through its most challenging time ever.
 While the COVID shutdown posed many challenges, it afforded the opportunity to reimagine the 55-year-old organization’s structure from top to bottom to ensure sustainability into the future.

 Geri brings more than 25 years of nonprofit leadership, management and fundraising experience to ATC, including as CEO at Act One, where she more than doubled the organization’s impact.
 She also served as Chief Development Officer at the American Red Cross for four years and Director of Development at the Heard Museum for more than 11 years.